We’ve Updated our Terms of Service, Acceptable Use Policy, and SLA

 If you are exempt from paying any taxes, though, please let us know and send us proof.

 10.2 Taxes.
-Unless otherwise stated in an Order Form, you are responsible for and shall pay all applicable federal, state and local taxes, fees, charges, carrier surcharges or other similar exactions, imposed on or with respect to the Twilio Services whether these taxes are imposed directly on you or us and include, but are not limited to, sales and use taxes, utility user’s fees, excise taxes, VAT, any other business and occupations taxes, 911 taxes, franchise fees and universal service fund fees or taxes.
-For purposes of this Section 10.2, taxes do not include any taxes that are imposed on or measured by our net income, property tax or payroll taxes.
-If you are exempt from any taxes for any reason, send an email to our Tax Department at email@example.com with an executed, signed and dated valid exemption certificate.
-Once our Tax Department has received and approved your exemption certificate, we will exempt you from those taxes on a going-forward basis.
-If, for any reason a taxing jurisdiction determines that you are not exempt from those taxes and assesses those taxes, you agree to pay Twilio those taxes, plus any applicable interest or penalties assessed.
+Unless otherwise stated in an Order Form, you shall be responsible for and shall pay all Taxes imposed on or with respect to the Twilio Services that are the subject of this Agreement whether such Taxes are imposed directly upon you or upon us.
+“Taxes” mean all applicable federal, state and local taxes, fees, charges, carrier surcharges or other similar exactions, including, without limitation, sales and use taxes, communications service taxes, utility user’s taxes or fees, excise taxes, VAT, GST, any other license or business and occupations taxes, 911 taxes, franchise fees and universal service fund fees or taxes.
+For purposes of this Section 10.2, Taxes do not include any Taxes that are imposed on or measured by our net income, property tax, or payroll taxes.
+If you are exempt from any such Taxes for any reason, we will exempt you from such Taxes on a going-forward basis once you deliver a duly executed and dated valid exemption certificate to our tax department and our tax department has approved such exemption certificate.
+Such exemptions should be sent directly to firstname.lastname@example.org.
+If you are exempt from VAT or GST, then it is your responsibility to provide your VAT or GST registration number to us.
+If for any reason a taxing jurisdiction determines that you are not exempt from any such exempted Taxes and then assesses us such Taxes, you agree to promptly pay to us such Taxes, plus any applicable interest or penalties assessed.

 If you pay by credit card, then you must make sure that you have topped your Twilio account(s) up with sufficient funds to cover your monthly fees.
 If you do not have sufficient funds in your Twilio account(s) to cover your monthly fees, then we may suspend our services.